Last Chapter: A Late Life Festival - June 18th and 19th, 2021

 Last Chapter is a two-day cultural festival running Friday 18th June, at the Faculty of Fine Art, Music and Design, and Saturday 19th June 2021, at the Bergen Museum of Natural History and its botanical garden.
 The festival is a celebration of later life which aims to challenge stereotypical perceptions of old age and contribute to a less age-segregated society.
-Bringing together Norwegian and international art, culture and heritage, the festival offers an exciting range of events, presentations, debates and encounters with artists, writers, researchers, health care professionals and policy makers.
+Bringing together Norwegian and international art, music, dance and interdisciplinary scholarship, the festival offers an exciting range of events, lectures, debates and encounters with artists, writers, researchers, health care professionals and policy makers.
 Admission is free and open to the public.

 Why Last Chapter?

 Contemporary societies have difficulty relating to the fact that every story has a final chapter.
 Ageing may be an inevitable part of life, yet the promotion and valuing of youthfulness increasingly makes the process of growing older something to be feared, delayed or denied.
 Ageing and later life specifically have become synonymous with questions of vulnerability, dependency, illness and death.
 Such associations and anxieties have a range of consequences for the social status, health and well-being of those in later life, and contribute significantly to their marginalization, creating a society which is not shaped by their participation.

 The Last Chapter festival seeks to engage and explore how the end of a story is often the most important part; a lot can happen in the last chapters that make the rest of the life story appear in a new light.
 Acknowledging this fact can be a prerequisite for younger people’s awareness of their own vitality and vulnerability and may help foster solidarity across generations.
 Bringing together artists and intellectuals, academics, politicians, users and providers of public services, the Last Chapter festival postulates the need for a joint reflection on what it means to participate both in late life and in general, as citizens, professionals or as the first person of one’s own life story.